What is Robinhood?

 Robinhood is an SEC registered broker-dealer and member of FINRA & SIPC.
-(The information below is based on company websites as of April 30, 2016.
-For more information, please see our Commission and Fee Schedule)
+(The chart below is based on information published by brokerages as of April 18, 2017.
+For more information about Robinhood’s fees, please see our Commission and Fee Schedule.)

 Robinhood’s story begins almost a decade ago at Stanford University, where co-founders Vlad Tenev & Baiju Bhatt were roommates and classmates.